vinnydu/raspdev/README.md

 ## Use of raspdevPlugin:

-Every time you start eclipse, select the directory raspdevSDK on menubar: RaspDev-->Select RaspdevSDK and give ok.
+Every time you start eclipse, select the directory raspdevSDK on menubar: RaspDev, Select RaspdevSDK and give ok. <br />
-The first time you use raspdevSDK with the plugin, you have to create the target with: RaspDev -> Create Target.
-After selecting the sdk directory.
+The first time you use raspdevSDK with the plugin, you have to create the target with: RaspDev, Create Target.
+After selecting the sdk directory. <br />
-When you create a device, generate the key for the deploy, go to menubar.
+When you create a device, generate the key for the deploy, go to menubar. <br />
-Before the deploy, create the setup.py, using the tool in menubar.
+Before the deploy, create the setup.py, using the tool in menubar. <br />
-Configure the file raspConf.xml for deployment.
+Configure the file raspConf.xml for deployment. <br />
 When using tools raspdev in the menubar,keep the selection on the current project.